 Burlington is a somewhat small city located in the state of Wisconsin.
 With a population of 11,003 people and four constituent neighborhoods, Burlington is the 83rd largest community in Wisconsin.

 Unlike some cities, Burlington isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Burlington are a mix of both white- and blue-collar jobs.
-Overall, Burlington is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Burlington who work in office and administrative support (17.66%), sales jobs (12.23%), and management occupations (9.00%).
+Overall, Burlington is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Burlington who work in sales jobs (11.57%), office and administrative support (10.81%), and management occupations (8.77%).

 The most common language spoken in Burlington is English.
 Other important languages spoken here include Italian and Spanish.